ambaradan/docsmarker/docs/rocksmarker/mappings.md

 : Opens the Diffview window to compare the current file with the HEAD version when pressing ++space+"d"+"H"++ in normal mode.

-These mappings allow you to view the differences between files and buffers in Neovim quickly and efficiently, without having to use the standard Neovim commands.
+You can use these mappings to view the differences between files and buffers in Neovim quickly and efficiently, without having to use the standard Neovim commands.
 For example, you can open the Diffview window to view the differences between the current file and the previous version without having to type `:DiffviewOpen`.

 ### Repository Git

-These mappings enable operations such as opening git management for the workspace or current buffer, viewing commit history, and accessing git's advanced features; they are designed to help users manage code versioning more efficiently and quickly.
+These mappings enable operations such as opening git management for the workspace or current buffer, viewing commit history, and accessing git's advanced features.
+You can use these mappings to help you manage code versioning more efficiently and quickly.

 : **Open Neogit**: `<leader>gm`